isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

 ---
-title: Native PDF Publish Feature | Apply style on the numbers in footnotes
+title: Native PDF Publish Feature | Use custom styles in footnotes
 description: Learn how to Apply style on the numbers in footnotes.
 ---
-# Apply style on the numbers in footnotes
+# Use custom styles in footnotes

 Footnotes are notes placed at the bottom of a page that comments on or cites a reference for a designated part of the text.